 When flipping through “The Complete Irish Pub Cookbook,” I was surprised to find a Halloween recipe!
-I found a recipe for Colcannon, which is a traditional Irish dish of creamy mashed potatoes mixed with cabbage that is often served at Halloween.
+I found a recipe for Colcannon.
+Colcannon is a traditional Irish dish of creamy mashed potatoes mixed with cabbage that is often served at Halloween.
 It is said that the cook would often hide a lucky charm or a coin in the Colcannon and whoever would find it would have good luck and good fortune!
-There’s also a legend out there that say that a girl would put some colcannon into a stocking, hang it on the front door and whoever would come through the door next would become her husband!!
+There’s also a legend that says a girl would put some colcannon into a stocking, hang it on the front door and whoever would come through the door next would become her husband!!

 - 4 russet potatoes